When we decided to visit the Dolomites, I was pretty excited about the idea of summer hiking there.

 One of the things I loved about visiting the Dolomites was trying all the local food.

-We did not look for, or even see on menus, really, carbonara, amatriciana, etc.
+We did not look for, or even see on menus, Roman cuisine such as carbonara, amatriciana, etc.

-We also had lunch out on the trails at various rifugi that were really well-organized and that offered excellent meals.
+We tend to eat lunch out on the trails at various rifugi that were well-organized and that offer excellent meals.

 Here are just some of the delicious foods we loved eating while in the Dolomites.